- Overview of Billing and Payments Process

 RESTRICTION: When users override allocations at a higher level, you can no longer make changes at the lower level.

-Note: The Revenue & Commissions report will be consistent with what you are seeing on the line item allocations screen.
+Note: The Revenue & Commissions report will be consistent with what you see on the line item allocations screen.

 Delete Previous Allocations and Re-Allocate